Security scare as France's Macron accosted by protesters

-President Emmanuel Macron's security arrangements were brought into question Wednesday after he was confronted by protesters calling for his resignation while strolling in a public garden on France's national holiday.
+The security arrangements of French President Emmanuel Macron were brought into question on Wednesday after he was confronted by protesters during a walk in a public garden in Paris.

-A group of anti-government gilets jaunes" (yellow vests) demonstrators spotted Macron and started following him, hurling abuse, as he and his wife Brigitte walked with bodyguards in the Tuileries Gardens near the Louvre Museum in Paris on Tuesday.
+A group of anti-government "gilets jaunes" (yellow vests) demonstrators hurled abuse as he and his wife Brigitte walked with bodyguards in the Tuileries Gardens in Paris on Tuesday.

 "It's incredible, we've stumbled upon the thorn in our side," one protester is heard saying.

-Macron engages in a close encounter with agitated men who wave fingers in his face while complaining about police heavyhandedness against protesters and about economic inequality.
+Macron then engages in a close encounter with agitated men who wave fingers in his face while complaining about economic inequality and heavyhanded policing of protests.

-Neither Macron nor demonstrators visible in the video are wearing face masks, recommended for preventing coronavirus contagion.
+Neither Macron nor the demonstrators shown in the video were wearing face masks, recommended for preventing coronavirus contagion.

 The heated exchange, with security guards looking on, lasted about six minutes.